mosquitogames/1819rulebook/actions_buy.md

 ## Buy Emporium Card

-Buy an available card from the Emporium, then:
+Buy one available card from the Emporium, then:

 1. Resolve any instant effects;
 2. Add the card to your tableau, making at most one connection; then